 This article is your permission to let go of the fear of change and embrace the changes that may lead to more joy in motherhood.

 5 Ways You May Change as a Mom

-Your opinions about the size of your family may change.
+1. Your opinions about the size of your family may change.
 You may want to start big.
 And decide to go small.
 Or vice versa.

 I never saw myself having four children.
 But guess what?
 I have four sons.
 And now that number seems completely natural.
 I remember looking at families of four when I was little and thinking they were a special breed of crazy.
 But now that that special breed of crazy is my life, it seems normal.
 I can’t imagine only having two kids.
-Vice versa – many people start out wanting four or five kids and decide that even one child seems like enough.
-Every set of parents gets the right to determine what number seems right for their family based on their experience and hearts.
-There is no magic number—only the right number for YOU.
+Vice versa – many people start out wanting four or five kids and decide that even one child seems enough.
+Every set of parents gets the right to determine what number seems fitting for their family based on their experience and hearts.
+There is no magic number—only the correct number for YOU.

-Your parenting methods may change.
+2. Your parenting methods may change.
 You may become more strict.
 You may become more lenient.

-Your diet and cooking methods may change as a mom.
+3. Your diet and cooking methods may change as a mom.
 You may become laxer in your standards of good food.
 You may become the cleanest eater on the block.

 Maybe you were a gourmet chef before you had children and find that the only time the word gourmet is used in your house nowadays is when Mr. Gourmet Nugget is served on a plate with ketchup.
 Because you no longer find it rewarding to spend hours cooking only to end up making a peanut butter sandwich for your children.
-Or . . . you may find that before having children, you stopped for lunch at a convenience store on your way to the office, and now after having babies, you have a passion to only feed their bodies organic, grass-fed fuel.
+Or . . . you may find that before having children, you stopped for lunch at a convenience store on your way to the office, and now, after having babies, you have a passion for only feeding their bodies organic, grass-fed fuel.
 Both of these changes are adaptive based on children’s unique needs.
 Don’t judge yourself either way.

-Your desire to work may change as a mom.
+4. Your desire to work may change as a mom.
 You may want to stay home.
 You may feel the need to be in the workforce.

-It’s funny how moms that work often whisper when they say, “I just didn’t enjoy staying at home.”
+It’s funny how moms who work often whisper when they say, “I just didn’t enjoy staying at home.”
 As if saying that is the same as admitting that you do not like your children — which is completely false!
 Realizing that your brain and heart do better with different challenges than figuring out how to convince a toddler they don’t want to tantrum over a cup doesn’t make you bad.
 It just makes you, you.
 Vice versa, I was the girl who said I would NEVER stay at home with her children because I didn’t believe in women who do not set the example of a mom who works.
 And guess what?
 I haven’t worked outside of the home for the last five years!
 It’s okay to change based on your needs.
 You do you.

-Your belief about extracurricular activities may change.
+5. Your belief about extracurricular activities may change.
 You may spend your life on the ball field.
 You may decide extracurriculars are not your way of life.